iov-one/docs/docs/weave/weave-api-spec/04-querying.md

 ### Secondary indexes

 Another way to access data is using **secondary indexes**.
 Via secondary indexes, data could have multiple ways to be accessed.
-E.g. wallets are registered under a name so there might be some use cases for accessing them with names. `/wallets` + `/name` = `/wallets/name` indicates that bucket will be queried using name index that will be sent in the data field.
+For example, wallets are registered under a name so there might be some use cases for accessing them with names. `/wallets` + `/name` = `/wallets/name` indicates that bucket will be queried using name index that will be sent in the data field.

 - Path: `/wallets/name`, Data: `4A6F686E` (raw: `John`): wallets.Index("name").Get("4A6F686E")
   - `wallets` are queried for the account with name `John`.